Came House

 Came House is a privately owned country house next to the village of Winterborne Came, in Dorset, England.
 Built in the mid-18th century, it is a Grade I listed building.

 Description

 History

-The house was built for John Damer by Francis Cartwright of Blandford in 1754; after Cartwright's death in 1758 the interior was completed by Vile and Cobb, cabinet makers of London, in 1762.
+The house was built for John Damer by Francis Cartwright of Blandford in 1754; after Cartwright's death in 1758, the interior was completed by Vile and Cobb, cabinet makers of London, in 1762.
 There is a kitchen wing on the east, connected to the house by a passageway.

-In the mid-19th century an entrance with porch, vestibule and cloakrooms, and a cast-iron domed conservatory, were added on the west side of the house.
+In the mid-19th century an entrance with a porch, vestibule and cloakrooms, and a cast-iron domed conservatory, were added on the west side of the house.
 The conservatory is attributed to the architect Charles Fowler.
 A library was also established at that time and other minor changes were made.
 There have otherwise been few alterations.